Guidelines for Submitting a Report

 I Need Assistance to Submit a Report

-If you do not feel comfortable writing a report and you would like some assistance to write and submit a report, contact the Saskatchewan Registered Nurses Association (1-800-667-9945 or 306-359-4200) and ask to speak to a Nursing Advisor, Competence Assurance.
+If you do not feel comfortable writing a report and you would like some assistance to write and submit a report, contact the College of Registered Nurses of Saskatchewan (1-800-667-9945 or 306-359-4200) and ask to speak to a Nursing Advisor, Competence Assurance.
 The Nursing Advisor will provide the assistance you need.

 What Will Happen After I Have Submitted My Report?

-Any written report that is submitted to the SRNA alleging that an SRNA member is guilty of professional incompetence or professional misconduct will be reviewed and investigated.
+Any written report that is submitted to the CRNS alleging that an CRNS member is guilty of professional incompetence or professional misconduct will be reviewed and investigated.
 The Nursing Advisor, Competence Assurance, will contact you to discuss the report and help you understand the investigation process.

 What Happens Once the Investigation Committee Makes a Decision?